abyss/awsp-plus/README.md

 Expanded fork of [awsp by johnnyopao](https://github.com/johnnyopao/awsp) with additional features and ongoing maintenance.*

-\* best attempt will be made to regularly maintain, but no guarantee is provided.
+\* no guarantee expressed or implied.

 <img src="demo.gif" width="500">

 ## How it works

 The AWS CLI will use the profile present in the `AWS_PROFILE` environment variable, if no flag is set.
-This script parses the current aws profiles (`~/.aws/config`) and provides a filterable list, and then sets the environment variable based on the selection.
+This script parses the current aws profiles (`~/.aws/config`) and provides a filterable list, and then sets that environment variable based on your selection.

 ## Prerequisites
-Setup any number of profiles using the aws cli.
+Set up any number of profiles using the aws cli.

 ```sh
 aws configure --profile PROFILE_NAME